AusDTO/govtest/README.md

 The value of the `variant` attribute can be any string.

+### Browser support

+Supported: IE9+

+IE7+ receive the default variant, but cannot participate in tests.
+If you support <IE7, you will need to use additional classes and styles to ensure non-default variants are hidden from your visitors.

 ## Installation

 Include the following markup in your `<head>` block.
 This needs to load before your actual content does, so that users don’t see a flash of incorrect content.